makkus/freckles/freckles/doc/getting_started.md

 Both of those will install *freckles* self-contained under ``$HOME/.local/share/inaugurate/`` and add its location to the ``PATH`` variable (in ``$HOME/.profile`` - for details and config options check the [inaugurate homepage](https://gitlab.com/frkl/inaugurate#how-does-this-work-what-does-it-do)).

-To have the *freckles* commands available in your shell session, we either have to logout and re-login to our session, orsource the ``.profile`` file:
+To have the *freckles* commands available in your shell session, we either have to logout and re-login to our session, or source the ``.profile`` file:

 ```console
 source ~/.profile